 two words: Michel Cera.
 He always plays the quiet, akward hearthrob and i have friends who are like in love with him!
 Girls seem to notice louder, more outgoing guys more becuase they make their presence known.
 But I think if he can hold a conversation and can make a girl laugh, any girl could like him. :)posted over 3 years ago

-there’s two faces with shy guys, yes they’re cute and not cheating kind, but because they have no experience with women they don’t know how to treat them, in ur bro’s case it would be good for him to get to know girls or he will be heart broken more than u might think :Sposted over 2 years ago
+there’s two faces with shy guys, yes they’re cute and not cheating kind, but because they have no experience with women they don’t know how to treat them, in ur bro’s case it would be good for him to get to know girls or he will be heart broken more than u might think :Sposted almost 3 years ago

 Make Him Feel Welcome with Chic Points